hat-open/hat-monitor/docs/monitor.rst

     * `name`

         User provided identifier of component.
-This entry is used only for UI presentation purposes and logging but it is recommended to use unique identifiers for each component instance.
+This entry is used for UI presentation purposes, logging and rank caching.
+It is recommended to use unique identifiers for each component instance.
 This property is assigned by client.

     * `group`